ujjawalyt/Bus-Reservation-System-Portal/README.md

 `Request Header:` Authorization containing the session key `Request Body:` Customer object in JSON format
-* `DELETE /customer/delete/{id}` : Deletes an existing customer from the system `Path Parameters:`id: The ID of the customer to delete `Request Header:` Authorization containing the session key
+* `DELETE /customer/delete/{id}` : Deletes an existing customer from the system `Path Parameters: id` The ID of the customer to delete `Request Header:` Authorization containing the session key
-* `GET /customer/view/{id}` : Retrieves a customer by their ID `Path Parameters:` id: The ID of the customer to retrieve `Request Header:` Authorization containing the session key
+* `GET /customer/view/{id}` : Retrieves a customer by their ID `Path Parameters: id` The ID of the customer to retrieve `Request Header:` Authorization containing the session key